-- I have read the policies for the Nursing Program and have had the opportunity to have questions concerning said policies answered by a representative of Department. - 2) I understand that, as a student in this program, that I have access to this handbook through the Blackboard course and the opportunity to print a hard copy.
-I also understand if I need further clarification of the policies, I am free to ask the Nursing Program Director and faculty throughout the year - 3) I understand that as a student of Western Nebraska Community College, it is my responsibility to read and adhere to College policies as identified in the College Catalog and the Nursing Program Student Handbook. - 4) I shall abide by the policies as a student in the program. - 5) By signing below, you agree to all these aforementioned statements.
+- 1) I have read the policies for the Nursing Program and have had the opportunity to have questions concerning said policies answered by a representative of Department. - 2) I understand that, as a student in this program, that I have access to this handbook through the Blackboard course and the opportunity to print a hard copy.
+I also understand if I need further clarification of the policies, I am free to ask the Nursing Program Director and faculty throughout the year - 3) I understand that as a student of Western Nebraska Community College, it is my responsibility to read and adhere to College policies as identified in the College Catalog and the Nursing Program Student Handbook. - 4) I shall abide by the policies as a student in the program.